ahmad1abbadi/darkos/README.md

    To exit **Darkos** and use Termux normally, press '1' within the first 4 seconds.
 Otherwise, Darkos will start and run Wine + Termux-X11.

+# Features:
+1. Gstreamer support, which is required for games like:
+* resident evil 7
+* devil may cry 5
+* amid evil
+2. Dedicated configuration app

+  And many more, you can discover by your self.
 # Configuration:

 ## Box64/Box86 Configuration + Dynarec